measurement-kit/measurement-kit/doc/api/net/utils.md

 # BUGS

 In theory, `parse_endpoint` should correctly deal with link scope addresses such as `[fe80::1%lo0]:80`.
-Howerver, it was only possible to test this functionality with macOS, therefore it MAY NOT work correctly on Linux systems.
+However, it was only possible to test this functionality with macOS, therefore it MAY NOT work correctly on Linux systems.